Edmund Burke

 In the 1780s he twice served as Paymaster of the Forces, and from 1783 to 1785 he was even Rector of the University of Glasgow.

-Burke wrote numerous essays on philosophical, cultural and political matters.
-Most are available in various editions via AbeBooks.
+Burke was a prolific writer who authored numerous essays on philosophical, cultural and political matters, most of which are available today.